joelparkerhenderson/demo-fastmail-api-jmap/README.md

   "username": "example@fastmail.com"
 ```

-Look carefully at the "accounts" item, which lists your accounts.
-Each account item starts with an account id, which may start with the letter "u" (meaning user) then 8 hexadecimal lowercase digits, such as:
+Look carefully at the "accounts" item, which is JSON hash of the account items.
+Each account item key is the account id:

 ```txt
 "accounts": {